 For example, one of the source databases can be in your own premises outside of AWS, with the second one in Amazon EC2, and the third one in an Amazon RDS database.
 The target can be a database in Amazon EC2 or Amazon RDS.

 AWS DMS Fleet Advisor is a free, fully managed capability of AWS Database Migration Service (AWS DMS).
 It automates migration planning and helps you migrate database and analytics fleets to the cloud at scale with minimal effort.
 To accelerate migrations, AWS DMS Fleet Advisor automatically inventories and assesses your on-premises database and analytics server fleet and identifies potential migration paths.
+Using historical performance and usage patterns collected from self-managed databases, Fleet Advisor can recommend target database engines and instance options as well as estimate costs.
 DMS helps you confidently migrate your databases and analytics systems to AWS with virtually no downtime.

 AWS DMS Fleet Advisor discovers and analyzes the same source databases supported in AWS DMS, including Oracle, Microsoft SQL Server, MySQL, PostgreSQL, and more.
 DMS Fleet Advisor delivers results in a few hours, instead of weeks or even months, without using third-party tools or hiring migration experts.

 Start your migration planning using Fleet Advisor with a few clicks in the DMS console.